kjhealy/kieranhealy.hugo/content/blog/using-quarto-to-write-a-book/index.markdown

 these descendants include
 [Sweave](https://cran.r-project.org/doc/manuals/r-patched/packages/utils/vignettes/Sweave.pdf)
 and [RMarkdown/knitr](https://yihui.org/knitr/).
-These broadly "notebook" approaches to writing and discussing code has some benefits and also sharp limits if your focus is full-on software development and its documentation, or complex data analysis involving many interrelated steps.
+These broadly "notebook" approaches to writing and discussing code have some benefits but also sharp limits if your focus is full-on software development and its documentation, or complex data analysis involving many interrelated steps.
 But it's *very* useful if you are primarily writing longer-form text that periodically requires things